Best Internet for Rural Manitoba 2026 – Valley Fiber, Starlink & More

 | Gigabit | 1 Gbps | 1 Gbps | ~$150/mo |

 *Pricing varies by community.
+Valley Fiber uses 3-year term agreements.
 Check valleyfiber.ca for exact pricing at your address.

-2025-2026 Expansion: Valley Fiber is building out to the RMs of Fisher, Grahamdale, Piney, West Interlake, Victoria Beach, Alexander, Lac du Bonnet, and St. Clements this year.
-If you don’t have coverage yet, check back, they’re expanding fast.
+2025–2026 Expansion: Valley Fiber is building out to the RMs of Fisher, Grahamdale, Piney, West Interlake, Victoria Beach, Alexander, Lac du Bonnet, and St. Clements.
+They are also completing installs in the RMs of Rhineland, Stanley, Dufferin, and Morris.
+If you do not have coverage yet, check back — they are expanding fast.

 link